DiogoSoares3/Parallel_Programming/README.md

 # Parallel Programing with go

+First of all, this was an assignment developed in the parallel and distributed programming subject (INE5645).

 This work aims to explore the use of patterns for multithreaded programming.
-Each group will explore (at least) the producer/consumer, fork-join, and thread pool programming models in solving the problem.
+It be will be explored (at least) the producer/consumer, fork-join, and thread pool programming models in solving the problem.

 ## Problem Description: Automatic Activation System in Autonomous Cars